 But he realises he’s not up-to-date on new rules (or upcoming changes to rules) about deductions for investment properties.
 He has an accountant and has checked out a few tax sites but he’s still Googling for any tax information that could give him maximum deductions.

 Jim would like advice on any tax deductions he can claim that he hasn’t thought of.

 What else does he need to know?

-She shared 5 great tips on what to claim – and how to claim – for your investment property.
+Amanda Newton, a registered tax accountant shared with me 5 great tips on what to claim – and how to claim – for your investment property.
 And a bonus tip that will help you better manage your cashflow during the year.

 5 Investment property tax tips to get maximum deductions

 Investment property tax tip 1: Claim travel expenses

 The cost of travelling can be claimed as a tax deduction:

 - do maintenance

 - to undertake repairs